Life Insurance With Pre-Existing Conditions

 You can begin to see how the conservative life insurance companies view certain "lifestyle" choices we all make and how they reflect our choices in their outlook on our risk in the rates they charge for term insurance.

-What do I do if I think i might be turned down for life insurance?
+What do I do if I think i might be turned down for life insurance with pre-existing conditions?

-If you've already been turned down, or "declined" for life insurance or you think you might be, it's best that you first discuss your situation with an independent life insurance broker like we are.
+If you've already been turned down, or "declined" for life insurance or you think you might be, it's best that you first discuss your situation with an independent life insurance broker.

 At that time there were very few insurance companies who wanted to insure people with pre-exisiting conditions.